Heartlytics

 Business Value

-- Clinical efficiency: simplify triage and follow-ups with structured outputs and patient-level reports.
+Simplify triage and follow-ups with structured outputs and patient-level reports.

-- Data operations: normalize messy CSVs and preserve consistency across analyses.
+Normalize messy CSVs and preserve consistency across analyses.

-- Governance: RBAC, auditability, and encryption aid compliance alignment and stakeholder trust.
+RBAC, auditability, and encryption aid compliance alignment and stakeholder trust.

-- Communication: exportable PDFs for patient handouts, referrals, or internal review.
+Exportable PDFs for patient handouts, referrals, or internal review.

 Evidence Library